 Fitbit Charge 2: Battery

 Fitbit says the Charge 2 battery will last up to five days depending on use.
 This was surprising, since it's the same battery life as the older Charges which had a much smaller screen.
-In comparison, Alta is supposed to last five days and in our testing it's lasted a little over a week.
+In comparison, the Alta HR gets about six days from our testing.

 With every notification it's able to receive turned on, for fitness, continuous heart rate, sleep tracking and general daily usage, we've managed to get about six days of life out of the Charge 2.
 After charging it up for 15-20 minutes, it lasted another six days.
 Like the Alta battery life, that's better than expected.

 It's nice to know that we'll get almost a week's worth of use from the Charge 2, but it'd be even better if there was a battery life indicator on the device itself.
 The good news is that this is coming with a new update, currently rolling out.
 It's been annoying having to check the app when it feels like the information should be available directly on the screen, so we're pleased this is now changing.